proofzero/rollupid/www/content/en/docs/basics/why-kubelt.md

 ## Eventual Consistency + Consensus

 Blockchain is Web3 but, Web3 is not just blockchain.
 The middle-tier is still centralized to provide access to bridge decentralized clients with decentralized back-ends.
-Smart contracts where introduced to address part of this problem but introduce new problems in speed, cost, and cascading effects (you don't want a bug in your business logic to cause a major financial loss).
+Smart contracts were introduced to address part of this problem but introduce new problems in speed, cost, and cascading effects (you don't want a bug in your business logic to cause a major financial loss).

 Kubelt decentralizes the middle-tier, in an eventually consistent network, in the same way as your stateless web framework moved application logic outside of databases and stored procedures while also providing novel capabilities such as: